Your questions answered...

 An unexpected decision from the Ontario SPCA in early March, announced that they will end their work in investigating and enforcing animal cruelty laws in Ontario.
 An agreement between the Ontario SPCA (OSPCA) and the Ministry of Community Safety and Correctional Services (now the Ministry of the Solicitor General) was announced on April 1st.
-This transitional period ensures that GHS can continue enforcing the Ontario SPCA Act at least until June 28, 2019.
+This transitional period ends June 28, when the above noted OSPCA Amendment Act takes over.

 What will happen after June 28?

 The Guelph Humane Society will continue its crucial animal protection work, under the direction of the provincially appointed Chief Inspector.
 Citizens in Guelph and Wellington County can continue to report concerns about animal cruelty, neglect, and abuse to GHS.

 “The OSPCA Amendment Act allows local humane societies to continue the important enforcement work that they’ve already been doing for many years,” said Sylvia Jones, Solicitor General in a release dated May 27, 2019.
 “This is a temporary solution to fill the gaps until we transition to a new model in 2020.”